explosion/spacy-transformers/README.md

 ### Serialization

-Saving and loading pre-trained transformer models and packaging them as spaCy models ✨just works ✨ (at least, it should).
+Saving and loading pretrained transformer models and packaging them as spaCy models ✨just works ✨ (at least, it should).
 The wrapper and components follow spaCy's API, so when you save and load the `nlp` object, it...

--   Writes the pre-trained weights to disk / bytes and loads them back in.
+-   Writes the pretrained weights to disk / bytes and loads them back in.
 -   Adds `"lang_factory": "pytt"` in the `meta.json` so spaCy knows how to initialize the `Language` class when you load the model.
 -   Adds this package and its version to the `"requirements"` in the